-The results included in our December 31, 2018 funding valuation report for the Pension Plan were prepared based on a fixed set of economic and non-economic actuarial assumptions under the premise that future experience of the Sonoma County Employees' Retirement Association (SCERA) would be consistent with those assumptions.
-While those assumptions are reviewed every three years (with the assumptions from the last triennial experience study adopted by the Board of Retirement for use starting with the December 31, 2018 valuation), there is a risk that emerging results may differ significantly as actual experience is fluid and will not completely track current assumptions.
+The results included in our December 31, 2019 funding valuation report for the Plan were prepared based on a fixed set of economic and non-economic actuarial assumptions under the premise that future experience of SCERA would be consistent with those assumptions.
+While those assumptions are generally reviewed every three years (with the assumptions from the last triennial experience study adopted by the Board of Retirement for use starting with the December 31, 2018 valuation), there is a risk that emerging results may differ significantly as actual experience is fluid and will not completely track current assumptions.